Gradient Descent

 I thought I understood gradient descent, but it’s very easy to forget the underlying motivations.
 Like sure, you can just say that you make a gradient update in the direction.

-My understanding is mainly written in Backpropagation.
-But rewriting some ideas as a refresher here.
+My understanding is mainly written in Backpropagation, but rewriting some ideas as a refresher here.

-Let’s say we want to estimate parameters for a linear model :
+Say we want to estimate parameters for a linear model :

-• is our estimated value, are measurements
+- is our estimated value

-What happens with y?
+What happens with

-• However, we keep the parameters fixed and play around with various y values
+y?Remember we are taking partial derivatives. and are both variables.
+We keep the parameters fixed and play around with various values

-• is just some learning rate
+- is the learning rate

 So we have the following two functions:

-Usually, updates are done in small batches of data, but for the sake of simplicity, assume we are only reading in a single value before doing an update.
+If you’re not sure how I got this, revisit your partial derivatives.
+Usually updates are done in small batches, but for simplicity assume we read in a single value before each update.

-Wait, do we care about \frac{\delta L}{\delta a} or \frac{\delta a}{\delta L}?
+Wait, do we care about

-doesn’t really make sense does it?
-We want to find a parameter such that there is a minima at .
+\frac{\delta L}{\delta a}or\frac{\delta a}{\delta L}?doesn’t really make sense.
+We want to find a parameter such that has a minimum.

-• We care about because that tells us how changes as we change , not how changes as we change (because is the output, we can’t really modify it)
+It’s like having a function .
+What is ?
+Just the inverse, but not useful to us.
+We care about because that tells us how changes as we change , not how changes as we change (since is the output, we can’t modify it directly)

-• Incorrect results, that tells how changes as you change , however we want to see how changes as you change
+If you did a gradient update of with , you’d get incorrect results: that tells how changes as you change , but we want to see how changes as you change

-• remember that the set of parameters represent the entire function, not a particular point
+- Remember that the set of parameters represent the entire function, not a particular point

 I’m having trouble visualizing this.
 Ahh actually I can see it